jpsullivan/claude-project-context/@radix-ng/primitives/src/Users/josh/Documents/GitHub/radix-ng/primitives/packages/primitives/output.md

     // reverse values in RTL
     const values = dir === 'rtl' ? [...itemValues].reverse() : itemValues;

-    const currentIndex = values.indexOf(currentValue);
+    const currentIndex = currentValue !== null ? values.indexOf(currentValue) : -1;
-    const prevIndex = values.indexOf(previousValue);
+    const prevIndex = previousValue !== null ? values.indexOf(previousValue) : -1;

     const isSelected = itemValue === currentValue;
-    const wasSelected = prevIndex === values.indexOf(itemValue);
+    const wasSelected = itemValue === previousValue && previousValue !== null;

-    // only update selected and last selected content if (!isSelected && !wasSelected) return null;
+    // Preserve motion attribute for items not directly involved in the transition
+    // (This matches React's behaviour, using a ref/signal might be needed
+    // in the component using this function to fully replicate React's prevMotionAttributeRef)
+    // For now, returning null if not involved, as per the original code's intent here. if (!isSelected && !wasSelected) {
+        return null;
+    }

+    // handle transitions between items
-    // don't provide direction on initial open if (currentIndex !== -1 && prevIndex !== -1) {
+    if (currentIndex !== -1 && prevIndex !== -1) {
-        // if moving to this item from another if (isSelected && prevIndex !== -1) {
+        // if moving to this item (isSelected) if (isSelected) {
             return currentIndex > prevIndex ? 'from-end' : 'from-start';
         }
-        // if leaving this item for another if (wasSelected && currentIndex !== -1) {
+        // if moving away from this item (wasSelected) if (wasSelected) {
             return currentIndex > prevIndex ? 'to-start' : 'to-end';
         }
     }

-    // otherwise entering/leaving the list entirely
-    return isSelected ? 'from-start' : 'from-end';
+    // handle initial open (prevIndex is -1, currentIndex is valid) if (isSelected && prevIndex === -1) {
+        return null;
+    }

+    // handle closing entirely (currentIndex is -1, prevIndex is valid) if (wasSelected && currentIndex === -1) {
+        return null;
+    }

+    // fallback if none of the above conditions met (should ideally not happen with clear states) return null;
 }

 /**